IvoNet/docker-web-gui-base/README.md

 # Release Notes

 v1.4
-- removed audio config as many desktop applications don't need it and it is easy to add later
+- removed audio nl.ivonet.config as many desktop applications don't need it and it is easy to add later

 v1.3
 - leaving gnupg and dirmng as dependencies as I need them often (removed from cleanup)